Firecrafter703/cse15l-lab-reports./LabReport1.md

 2) When the terminal asks for a passphrase, dont put anything

-  When the terminal shows a randomart image, you are on the righ track
+  When the terminal shows a randomart image, you are on the right track

   A message from the terminal should state where your public key is saved in.
 Keep that in mind